JPII Running History: Pope John Paul II Girls Cross-Country Team Historic Season

 The story of the actual state championship race was like something out of a movie script, but it was real life.

-At mile one in the 5k race, the girls were in third place.
 They had gone out conservative and wanted to run the first part of the race smart and within their capabilities.
-They had moved up to second place behind the three-time defending state champions by mile two.
+They had moved to second place behind the three-time defending state champions by mile two.

 We knew the race was close to the finish line.
 The defending state champs knew it was close as well.
 They had beaten our girl’s team by 99 points earlier in the season at a large cross-country invitational.
 Even if we didn't win, I knew our girls had run their hearts out.
 They had nothing left as a team at the finish line.
 You could not ask for anything more.